Italian beach crowned best in world by tourists

 But one surprise in the list, coming 10th, was Rhossili Bay in Swansea, Wales, which beat beaches in Hawaii, the Caribbean and more exotic locations to make the top 10 list.

-Rhossili Bay, on the Gower Peninsula, stretches for three miles and its vast expanse of sand backed by sand dunes and towering cliffs make it popular with surfers, paragliders and ramblers.
+Rhossili Bay, on the Gower Peninsula, stretches for three miles (5 kms) and its vast expanse of sand backed by sand dunes and towering cliffs make it popular with surfers, paragliders and ramblers.

 “We are delighted, but not surprised, that Rhossili Bay has been acknowledged ...
 We hope that many more visitors continue to enjoy its outstanding natural beauty,” David Phillips, leader of the City and County of Swansea, said in a statement.

-A spokeswoman for TripAdvisor said the best beach awards were based on the quality and quantity of traveler reviews and ratings for beaches on the website gathered over a 12-month period.
+A spokeswoman for TripAdvisor said the best beach awards were based on the quality and quantity of traveller reviews and ratings for beaches on the website gathered over a 12-month period.

 Following is TripAdvisor’s list of the Top 10 beaches in the world: